GiedriusT/tamulaitis-page/src/projects/wavetwisters-vr/README.md

 The funny thing that I realized while writing this article and choosing what media to add is that the initial cardboard version of the game looked much nicer and more impressive that the second prototype.
 It was brighter, more dynamic and overall looked more impressive.

-This is v0.6 of this article.
-Coming soon: more photos, screenshots and media, some more info about game design document and the process.
+This is v0.8 of this article.
+Coming soon: more photos, screenshots and media.